 What is a Runbook?

-Oftentimes, we run into issues at work where we need to figure out a solution.
-This could mean a quick Google search, looking through previous work logs, asking a coworker, or escalating the issue to a different department.
-We could sometimes spend hours trying to solve an issue, and then pushing forward a solution that may or may not be the best.
+Life in operations is a mix of planned and unplanned work.
+Often we come up against incidents or tickets where we don’t know the solution off hand.
+Finding a fix could mean a quick Google search, looking through the company wiki or docs, looking at locations for shared scripts, asking a coworker, or escalating the issue to a different department.
+We could spend hours trying to solve an issue, and pushing forward a solution that may or may not be the company’s best practice.

-Well, that is where a runbook comes into play.
-A runbook is an actional process that is implemented when these common issues and tasks occur in order to provide the operator with detailed instructions for quickly and effectively solving the solution – no matter how new or experienced you are on the team.
+This is where runbooks come into play.
+A runbook is an actional process that is implemented when these common issues and tasks occur, in order to provide the operator with standardized, detailed instructions for quickly and effectively solving the solution.

 What is a Runbook?

-A runbook is a detailed “how-to” guide for completing a commonly repeated task or procedure within a company’s IT operations process.
+A runbook is a detailed “how-to” guide for completing a commonly repeated task or procedure within a company’s IT operations process (e.g. provisioning, software updates / deployment, change configs, and opening ports).
 Runbooks are created to provide everyone on the team—new or experienced—the knowledge and steps to quickly and accurately resolve a given issue.
 For example, a runbook may outline routine operations tasks such as patching a server or renewing a website’s SSL certificate.

 Think of a runbook as a recipe.
 It provides detailed instructions for completing a specific task in a quick and efficient manner based on previous experiences with resolving the issue.
-A runbook allows more experienced members on the team to share their knowledge so newer members can effectively resolve commonly faced issues without the need for escalation.
-It also means all team members can quickly refresh their memory and follow detailed steps without needing to memorize countless individual procedures.
+Runbooks allow more experienced members on the team to share their knowledge so newer or more junior members can more easily resolve commonly faced issues themselves.
+It also means all team members can quickly refresh their memory and follow detailed steps without having to memorize countless individual procedures.

 When Should Runbooks be Used?

 Runbooks are extremely helpful for incident response operations.
-By creating runbooks for specific incidents, there becomes a shared wealth of knowledge and expertise that would otherwise be kept solely in the heads of Subject Matter Experts (SMEs).
-With detailed runbooks, there is less need for escalation and companies can often function with smaller on-call IT teams.
+By creating runbooks for specific incidents, there becomes a shared wealth of knowledge and expertise that would otherwise be kept solely in the heads of experts.
+With detailed, updated runbooks, there is less need for escalation and companies can often function with smaller on-call IT teams.

-Runbooks could also be used for regular maintenance of IT systems and applications.
+Runbooks can also be used for day-to-day IT operations activities like regular maintenance of IT systems and applications.
 For example, a runbook can outline common tasks such as creating database backups or updating access permissions.

 - Manual: Step-by-step instructions followed by the operator